oslabs-beta/graphQLock/README.md

   <br>GraphQLock</br>
 </h1>

-GraphQLock is a server-side NPM middleware library package that provides a layer of security for Express GraphQL servers by using user defined roles and operations to authorize queries that access and mutate data stored in a database.
+GraphQLock is a server-side NPM middleware library that provides a layer of security for Express GraphQL servers by using developer defined roles and operations to authorize queries that access and mutate data stored in a database.

-For a seamless user experience, GraphQLock utilizes access and refresh tokens for user authentication and authorization.
+For a seamless developer experience, GraphQLock utilizes access and refresh tokens for user authentication and authorization.
 Because a MongoDB model is used to store the refresh tokens, you will need to have a MongoDB Atlas [account](https://www.mongodb.com/atlas/database) to connect the database to the middleware.

 ## Features